Frequently Asked Questions

 /send-sms

-request in the server console? - See logs for the
+request in the server console?/webhooks/status

 update (at leastsubmitted